ltrgoddard/thesis/temp.markdown

     disastrous railway accident that had happened near Ilford on the line between Romford, where my home was, and Liverpool Street’ (Upward, quoted in Peter Stansky, *Edward Upward: Art and Life*
-    \[London: Enitharmon, 2016\], pp. 97–98).
+    \[London: Enitharmon Press, 2016\], pp. 97–98).
 He appears to be referring to the 1915 Ilford rail crash, which killed ten and injured approximately 500 on News Year’s Day.

 [^394]: Oliver, *Three Variations*, p.
 115; *The Harmless Building*,
     p.
 7. If neglect was not already established as the default mode of